 The next things you should look for are Oxygen and Sodium; scan to look for plants that contain these elements.
 Stay close to the cave and look for as many of these plants (indicated by floating O for Oxygen and Na for Sodium when you scan) as you can find- keeping an eye on your stats to make sure you don’t run out of either of your life support filters.
 You can refill your Hazard Protection with the Sodium and your Life Support with the Oxygen.

 Ticket to the stars

 Now you need to start looking for your ship.
-It should appear less than 500 units away and is indicated by a ship icon.
+You’ll see a distress icon when you scan.
+It should be less that 1000 units away.
 Make sure your Hazard Protection level is at max and head towards it, picking up any Oxygen or Sodium plants or supply boxes you see along the way.
 Be careful of Hazardous plants, but try harvest them if you have time as they usually contain Oxygen.

 You better run!